ThisaraJayas/book-review-frontend/README.md

 ### Database Setup

-- The application uses [H2](https://www.h2database.com/html/main.html) by default for development.
+- The application uses MySQL as database for development.
 You can change the database configuration in the `application.properties` file of the backend if you need a different database.

 ## API Endpoints